Secretary of State

 Applying for an Enhanced Driver's License (Over 18, Never Been Licensed)

-by land or sea from Canada, Mexico, Bermuda or the Caribbean without the need to show additional identity or citizenship documents at the border.
+The enhanced driver's license is an attractive alternative to the standard license because it allows you to re-enter the U.S. by land or sea from Canada, Mexico, Bermuda or the Caribbean without the need to show additional identity or citizenship documents at the border.

 To obtain an enhanced Michigan license, follow these steps.